davecate/WeLoveMovies/README.md

 - [ ] HTML
 - [ ] PostgreSQL

-Links five datasets while adhering to the design principles of representational state transfer (REST) in order to meet project requirements.
+The API links five datasets while adhering to the design principles of representational state transfer (REST) in order to meet project requirements.

 ## Project requirements: